Here at Owen Barry we really love and appreciate beautiful skins.

-Very often Toscana's have a tipped wool which makes them look like the finest furs - but REST ASSURED - THEY ARE NOT FUR, in fact, they are the opposite, Toscana is the only true environmental answer, - 100% bi-product, & biodegradable, obviously better than real fur, but also far better for our oceans etc. than the chemicals used in producing faux fur.
+Very often Toscana's have tipped wool which makes them look like the finest furs - but rest assured they are NOT fur, in fact, they are the opposite, Toscana is the only true environmental answer, - 100% by-product, & biodegradable, obviously better than real fur, but also far better for our oceans etc. than the chemicals used in producing faux fur.

 Because of this, we like to use Toscana throughout our collection as both a statement full pelt and as a trimming skin, on our clothing and throughout our accessories range.

 UK Domestic Sheepskins

 Owen Barry has resourced these British skins, especially for our interiors and lifestyle collection, we believe they are absolutely stunning.

 Our inherent knowledge acquired over 70 plus years of working with sheepskins has enabled the Owen Barry Team to develop and perfect this stunning British short wool shearling.